 4. Living on My Own

 No rules!
 No bedtimes!
-If I wanted to decorate my living room with New Kids on the Block posters and lava lamps, then damn it, I would.
+If I wanted to decorate my living room with New Kids on the Block posters and lava lamps and electric-pink walls, then damn it, I would.
+If I wanted to stock my pantry with fifteen varieties of Pop Tarts and little else, it was my prerogative!
 Having my own place was going to rule.
-And it did, for like two seconds…until I realized it came with sucky responsibilities like rent and utilities and upkeep.
+And it did, for like two seconds … until I realized it came with sucky responsibilities like rent and utilities and upkeep.
+WTF.

 5. Eating Whatever, Whenever

 My parents were cruel enough to require vegetables at dinner and said horribly damaging things to me like “No cake for breakfast.”
 But all that was going to change as an adult, because I was going to eat only things I liked — whenever the mood struck me!
-And I’m not gonna lie — all those 3 a.m.
+And I’m not gonna lie — all those 2 a.m.
 Taco Bell runs during college were pretty freaking awesome.
-However, now that I’m older, I’ve discovered a nasty little thing called “metabolism” and realized that mine is not exactly working in my favor when it comes to scarfing down a bowl of ice cream or two before bed.
+However, now that I’m older, I’ve discovered a nasty little thing called “metabolism” and realized that mine is not exactly working in my favor when it comes to scarfing down a bowl of ice cream or two (or a couple of beef and bean burritos) before bed.
 Sigh.

 6. Not Going to School